ajeetverma01/Tic-Tac-Toe-using-JS/README.md

 ## Technologies Used 🛠️
 - **HTML**: Structure of the game board and UI elements. 🏗️
 - **CSS**: Styling for the game layout and visual elements. 🎨
+- **Bootstrap**: Used for responsive layout, grid system, and button styling, ensuring a clean and adaptable UI with minimal custom CSS. 🎨
 - **JavaScript**: Game logic for player turns, win detection, and board reset. 💻

 ## How to Play 🕹️